KostaS10/kostas10.github.io/_posts/2021-01-22-scan-azure-container-registry-images.markdown

 <img src="https://infrasecurity.xyz/media/ascdefender.PNG" style="display: block; margin: auto;" />

-You also need to be sure that Container Registry option is turned on so you can start using it.
+You also need to be sure that Container Registry option is turned on so you can start using Azure Defender for Container Registries.

 <img src="https://infrasecurity.xyz/media/ascdefender2.PNG" style="display: block; margin: auto;" />